Coffee with a Black Guy, Room for Cream.

 Holding the Position

-James Joyce III is a Maryland native and former journalist who for has served as District Director for State Senator Hannah-Beth Jackson for nearly eight years.
+James Joyce III is a Maryland native and former journalist who has served as District Director for State Senator Hannah-Beth Jackson for nearly eight years.
 The latter may explain his Civics 101 tone when summarizing Coffee with a Black Guy (CWABG) – an “authentic and genuine community-building” mission that essentially puts Joyce in a room taking questions from the racially inquisitive.
 The idea for the social impact gig spiked like a fever in Joyce following the back-to-back killings of Alton Sterling in Louisiana and Philando Castile in Minnesota in early July, 2016.
 The two police shootings owned the news cycles and turned the heat up on a national conversation that’s currently at full boil.
 That summer, though, all Joyce sensed on the streets of his adoptive Santa Barbara was a hermetically sealed insularity, Pollyanna in a ziploc.

 “Respectability politics stops us from engaging truthfully.
 Racial conversations just don’t happen,” Joyce says.